 Seizure of U.S. Currency at Airports in New York

-Did you know that federal agents are seizing more U.S. Currency from travelers at the airport?
+Did you know that federal agents are seizing more U.S. Currency (cash and money) from travelers at the airport?
 In currency seizure cases, the federal agents work for Homeland Security Investigations (HSI), Customs and Border Protection (CBP), or the Drug Enforcement Administration (DEA).

 To seize money taken on a domestic flight, the federal agent needs "probable cause" that the money is involved in drug trafficking or money laundering.
 For an international flight, the federal agent can seize the money if the traveler failed to disclose carrying more than $10,000 on the FinCEN 105 Form (often called "unreported currency").

 If a federal agent detains you and takes your cash, you might get a "custody receipt for seized property and evidence."
 The receipt might list the phrase "undisclosed amount of U.S. Currency seized" instead of the amount of money taken.

 If you do nothing, then within 60 days, the federal agency will send you a "Notice of Seizure and Information to Claimants CAFRA Form."
 The forms are sent from the Fines, Penalties & Forfeitures (FPF) Officer with U.S. Customs and Border Protection (CBP), or another agency.
 That letter triggers a 35-day deadline for you to file a verified claim for court action.

 Attorney for Bulk Cash Seizures at Airports in New York

 Attorney Rochelle Berliner represents clients after incidents at the busiest airports in the greater New York City metro area including:

 - cash seizures at John F. Kennedy International Airport (JFK) in New York

 - case seizures at LaGuardia Airport (LGA) in New York

 - case seizures at Newark Liberty International Airport (EWR) in New Jersey